SPECIAL INFORMATION AND PROCEDURES

 - Most uncontested Chapter 13 confirmation hearings and many uncontested Chapter 13 motions are handled by the Chapter 13 Trustee without the Judge present in the courtroom.
 These matters are presented to the Court by agreed or uncontested proposed orders.
-However, even if the Judge is not present, court is in session and the proceedings are recorded by the court reporter.
-All rules regarding courtroom decorum apply, including dress code and use of cell phones.
+However, even if the Judge is not present, court is in session and the proceedings are recorded.
+All rules regarding courtroom decorum apply, including dress code and use of mobile phones.
 Please be advised that Judge Kimball often listens to the uncontested Chapter 13 docket from chambers.

 - Judge Kimball encourages the parties to use the electronic presentation facilities available in the courtroom.
-These include: (a) a lectern camera system that allows viewing of documentary evidence by the Court, other counsel, witnesses, and the gallery, without the need for multiple paper copies; (b) the ability to present documentary, video, and audio evidence via laptop plugged directly into the court’s audio-video system; (c) CD audio playback capability; and (d) DVD and VHS video playback capability.
+These include: (a) a lectern camera system that allows viewing of documentary evidence by the Court, other counsel, witnesses, and the gallery, without the need for multiple paper copies; (b) the ability to present documentary, video, and audio evidence via laptop plugged directly into the court’s audio-video system; (c) CD audio playback capability; and (d) DVD playback capability.
 The display system includes touch-screen technology that allows counsel and other parties to annotate documents on the display using a finger or stylus to “write” on the screen.
-Counsel wishing to use these systems should contact Cindy Klopp, Courtroom Deputy, at (561) 514-4143 as far in advance of the scheduled hearing as possible.
-The court will make these systems available for testing by counsel prior to a scheduled hearing subject to courtroom and staff availability.
+Counsel wishing to use these systems may contact the Courtroom Deputy, at (561) 514-4143, in advance of the scheduled hearing to arrange a time to become familiar with the systems, subject to courtroom and staff availability.